GH-AkshyM/Revenue-Health-Dashboard/README.md

 - preparing financial summaries for leadership

 This approach worked only because a single, experienced founder maintained complete visibility and control over the financial data.
-However, with this key individual recently exiting the company to pursue a new opportunity, Deltagrab now faces a critical challenge:
+**However, with this key individual recently exiting the company to pursue a new opportunity**, Deltagrab now faces a critical challenge:
 There is no centralized, automated, or scalable system to track revenue across countries, business units, and service categories.
 This has resulted in:
 - fragmented data scattered across emails, spreadsheets, and internal systems